Accessible Higher Education for Citizens of Native Nations

 UCLA Extension and TLCEE offer an On-line Tribal Learning Community.
 Geared toward working adults, these classes vary in duration and are designed to be flexible, for even the busiest schedules.
 Together, UCLA Extension and TLCEE have developed a program called, “Working in Contemporary Native Nations” which is aimed at giving the student gainful knowledge in understanding the complexities contemporary issues affecting our Native communities.
 When completed, a student can gain a verification of completion that certifies that the student has satisfactorily completed program coursework within the TLCEE online program.

 Scholarship Opportunities Available!
-(Accepting Scholarship applications for Summer: Deadline June 14, 2013)
+(Accepting Scholarship applications for Fall: Deadline Sept.
+20, 2013)

 Community-Based Courses: Read More>